dwrobel/flatcam/README.md

 - fixed grbl_11 postprocessor in linear_code() function
 - added icons to the Project Tab context menu
 - added new entries to the Canvas context menu (Copy, Delete, Edit/Save, Move, New Excellon, New Geometry, New Project)
-- fixed grbl_laser postprocessor file
+- fixed GRBL_laser postprocessor file
 - updated function for copy of an Excellon object for the case when the object has slots
 - updated FlatCAMExcellon.merge() function to work in case some (or all) of the merged objects have slots